What is OWASP?

 This would allow an attacker to easily deface the website, change the settings or access underlying data.

-How to reduce broken access controls risks?
+How to prevent broken access controls?

 - Review the server functionality against a secure hardening checklist to find flaws related to configuration, user accounts, privileges, and other access points.
 Ensure all basic practices are deployed to reduce the attack surface.